QualiTorque/torque-vs-code-extensions/README.md

 ### Document Links

-In some parts of Torque configuration files you have links, and you can jump to the referenced files by holding down the __[Ctrl]__ keuboard key and clicking the link.
+In some parts of Torque configuration files you have links, and you can jump to the referenced files by holding down the __[Ctrl]__ keyboard key and clicking the link.
 - In a blueprint file, it opens the relevant application/service YAML when clicking the file's name.
 - From a service/application file, you can jump to the referenced scripts.